Why Hydration is Important

 When it comes to clearing your mind and getting down to work whether it be an exam or your day job - brain power is a must.

-Of course, we have spoken earlier about how water cushions and lubricate organs such as the brain - and water plays a huge part in our brain function.
+Of course, we have spoken earlier about how water cushions and lubricate organs such as the brain - hydration also plays a huge part in our brain function.

 Severe dehydration can result in defects such as short term memory loss.